sparkflows/sparkflows-docs/docs/snowflake/creating-snowflake-connection.rst

 Create Snowflake Connection
 =============================

-In order to read from or write to Snowflake, we need to first create a Snowflake Connection in Fire Insights.
+In order to read from or write to Snowflake, we need to first create a Snowflake Connection in Sparkflows.
 For this click on :ref:`Create Snowflake Connection<Snowflake Connection>`.

 To create a Snowflake connection using user credentials, click on :ref:`Create Snowflake Basic Connection<Snowflake Basic Connection>`.